Chris Danforth

 Chris Danforth is a computer scientist and a professor of applied mathematics at the University of Vermont.
 He is known for his work with the Hedonometer, a tool developed for measuring collective mood with sentiment analysis.

 Danforth directs the Computational Story Lab at Vermont Complex Systems Center.
 His research job is focused on exploring human behavior through social media data.

 In 2007, Danforth collaborated with Peter Sheridan Dodds to develop a tool to measure happiness that they called a "hedonometer."
 For creating it, a team directed by Danforth surveyed speakers of several languages to rate words on a scale of happiest to saddest.

+In 2016, Danforth collaborated with Dodds and Mark Ibrahim on writing about the phenomenon where Wikipedia articles are connected by "Philosophy".

 In collaboration with social psychologist Andrew Reece, Danforth found that depressed people post photos on Instagram whose colors are cooler and darker than those of non-depressed people.
 In 2020, he found evidence that analyzing social media techniques might identify viral outbreaks.